13 Popular Types of Pigeons in Asia

 You can also classify this bird among the different types of pigeons in Asia.
 They resemble many other dove and pigeon species in size and overall shape.

-But due to their distinctive plumage, they are hard to be mistaken for any other species.
+However, due to their distinctive plumage, they are hard to mistake for any other species.
 In addition, oriental turtle doves consume a lot of seeds and grains.

 They have a reputation for having a harmful impact on agricultural areas, particularly those growing rice, wheat, soybeans, and other crops.
 These birds also eat herbs and fresh young shoots of some plants.